August 21, 2023Review Recipe

 - 2 cups frozen peaches, thawed and pureed (or 2 cups fresh peaches peeled and sliced)

-- 2 cups frozen peaches for serving (Do not thaw, if using fresh, slice the peaches, lay on parchment lined pan and freeze until ready to serve)
+- 2 cups frozen peaches, for serving (do not thaw, if using fresh, slice the peaches, lay them on a parchment-lined pan, and freeze until ready to serve)

 - Bring 4 cups of water to a boil.

 - Remove water from heat, add the tea bag, and steep for 5 minutes.

 - Pour tea into a 2-quart pitcher.
 Set aside.

 - In a medium saucepan, combine sugar, honey, and 1 cup of water.
 Bring to a boil and stir until the sugar is completely dissolved.

 - Add pureed peaches and return to a low boil.
-Remove from heat.
-Let cool.
+Remove from the heat and let cool.